EUROPE MARKETS: European Stocks Rise On Wave Of Earnings, GDP Growth

 "The recent appreciation of the euro is therefore unlikely to slow the current expansion significantly for the moment, given the domestic strength of the economy," he said.

-The euro was little changed at $1.1818 after the data, but held above the $1.18 level it crossed above late Monday for the first time since January 2015.
-It settled at $1.1843 Monday in New York.
+The euro edged back to $1.1808 after the data, but held above the $1.18 level it crossed above late Monday for the first time since January 2015.
+It traded at $1.1843 Monday in New York.

 (http://www.marketwatch.com/story/julys-best-performing-assetsin-charts-2017-07-31)Also:The S&P 500 and DAX are parting ways and that could set stocks up for a tumble (http://www.marketwatch.com/story/the-sp-500-and-dax-are-parting-ways-and-that-could-be-bad-for-wall-street-2017-07-31)